 For optimal workplace safety, all fire extinguishers need to be visible and easily accessible for employees.
 OSHA recommends that all employees go through fire extinguisher training so they feel confident in their ability to use a fire extinguisher (4).
 Most importantly, fire extinguishers should be inspected and tested on a regular basis by a certified professional.
 Malfunctioning or defective extinguishers should be replaced immediately.

 In addition to maintain a safe workplace, also be sure your home is equipped with high-quality fire extinguishers and that every member of your household knows where they are located and how to use them.

 You can ensure that the extinguishers you use are of the utmost quality, by turning to the experts at Koorsen Fire & Security.
-Click here to request fire extinguishers or fire extinguisher training today.
+Contact us today to request fire extinguishers or fire extinguisher training.